inab/WfExS-backend/README.md

 WfExS (which could be pronounced like "why-fex", "why-fix" or "why-fixes") project aims to automate next steps:

-* Fetch and cache a workflow from either a TRS-enabled [WorkflowHub](https://workflowhub.eu) instance, a git repository ([using this syntax](https://pip.pypa.io/en/stable/cli/pip_install/#git) for the URI) or a public GitHub URL (like [this example](https://raw.githubusercontent.com/inab/ipc_workflows/cosifer-20210322/cosifer/cwl/cosifer-workflow.cwl)).
+* Fetch and cache a workflow from either a TRS-enabled [WorkflowHub](https://workflowhub.eu) instance (which provides RO-Crates), a straight URL to an existing [RO-Crate](https://www.researchobject.org/ro-crate/) in ZIP archive describing a workflow, a git repository ([using this syntax](https://pip.pypa.io/en/stable/cli/pip_install/#git) for the URI) or a public GitHub URL (like [this example](https://raw.githubusercontent.com/inab/ipc_workflows/cosifer-20210322/cosifer/cwl/cosifer-workflow.cwl)).
 * Identify the kind of workflow.